 Early History of the Beauyley family

-Another 271 words (19 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Beauyley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beauyley research.
+Another 136 words (10 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Beauyley History in all our PDF Extended History products and printed products wherever possible.

 Beauyley Spelling Variations